 When does the gender pay gap reporting duty come into force?

 Employers are required to publish information on their gender pay gap and gender bonus gap on an annual basis.
-In the private and voluntary sectors, the pay information must be based on data from a specific pay period every April, beginning in April 2017.
-The bonus information must be based on the preceding 12-month period, beginning with the 12 months leading up to April 2017.
-Employers will have 12 months in which to publish the information, meaning that first publication will be required in or before April 2018.
+In the private and voluntary sectors, the pay information must be based on data from a snapshot date of 5 April every year, beginning on 5 April 2017.
+The bonus information must be based on the preceding 12-month period, beginning with the 12 months leading up to 5 April 2017.
+Employers will have 12 months in which to publish the information, meaning that first publication will be required no later than 4 April 2018.